 You stayed up late watching the newest, adrenaline-rush horror movie.
 And now it's bedtime and you wonder if the scary flick will keep on haunting even after you drift off to sleep.
 Do scary movies really cause nightmares?

-According to Dr. Gary Levinson, a board-certified internal medicine doctor with Sharp Rees-Stealy Medical Group and sleep expert at Sharp Memorial Hospital, "Nightmares can be caused by any stress that leads to anxiety and can cause frequent awakenings from sleep."
+According to Dr. Gary Levinson, a board-certified sleep specialist with Sharp Rees-Stealy Medical Group and sleep expert at Sharp Memorial Hospital, "Nightmares can be caused by any stress that leads to anxiety and can cause frequent awakenings from sleep."

 "Given the intense multisensory stimulus one gets from horror movies, especially when watched at night prior to bedtime, the brain could perceive this as a form of virtual reality, evoking typical stressful situations of real life," Dr. Levinson explains.

 Dreams occur during the REM (rapid eye movement) period of sleep.
 REM sleep usually occurs about 90 minutes into the sleep cycle and tends to repeat every 90 minutes.
 If you are awakened by a nightmare, it is typically later in the sleep period.

 "Usually when you wake up from a nightmare you can clearly recall the details of the dream and may have difficulty falling back asleep," says Dr. Levinson.
 "Intense, emotion-evoking dreams are also more memorable."